 In everyday practice, clinicians are often under time pressure to perform their physical assessment, reach a diagnosis and move on to treatment, which after all is why most patients attend – to be treated, right?
 However, short cuts in the assessment phase, both in the patient interview and physical assessment, may lead to misdiagnosis and therefore poor or delayed outcomes.
 With good education and discussion with the patient, most will see the value of the extra time spent in this initial phase and appreciate the time the clinician invests to try to get the diagnosis and therefore management plan correct from the start.

 Familiarity and confidence in the application of physical tests is also likely to be a factor influencing which tests are most commonly applied by clinicians.
 Palpation and resisted abduction are learnt as basic skills in undergraduate training.
-Assessing single leg stance is also a basic physiotherapy skill, although the single leg stance test used for diagnosis of gluteal tendinopathy/GTPS is not an assessment of pelvic control but a pain provocation test, so fidelity in the application of this test is important in the diagnostic process.
+Assessing single leg stance is also a basic physiotherapy skill, although the single leg stance test used for diagnosing gluteal tendinopathy or GTPS is not an assessment of pelvic control but a pain provocation test, so fidelity in the application of this test is important in the diagnostic process.

 In the UK survey study, participants with a special interest in GTPS were more likely to use the single leg stance test, the FABER test and the resisted external derotation test, while those without a specialist interest where more likely to select resisted hip abduction in neutral2.
 This suggests that those who have a special interest in the condition may have spent time upskilling or familiarising themselves with the application procedure and interpretation of other tests.

 The relationship between confidence and performance is complicated.
 Confidence may reduce knowledge seeking behaviour.
-If physiotherapists feel highly confident in their ability to diagnose gluteal tendinopathy/GTPS on the basis of 2-3 tests, they may not feel the need to seek further information to improve their clinical practice.
+If physiotherapists feel highly confident in diagnosing gluteal tendinopathy or GTPS on the basis of 2-3 tests, they may not feel the need to seek further information to improve their clinical practice.
 Or if clinicians are aware that other tests are available but are unsure of how to perform or interpret the tests, the lack of knowledge may reduce confidence and likelihood of applying these tests.

 Healthcare is an ever-evolving science and practice.
 Researchers have a responsibility to improve awareness and translation of the evidence into clinical practice, and clinicians have a responsibility to ensure their practice is optimally informed by the evidence base available.